Dream-Affairs/Dream-Affairs-Backend/README.md

     pip install pytest
     ```
  3. **Run Tests:**
     You can now run tests based on the environment variable you've set.
 For local testing, you don't need to set the environment variable as it defaults to the local server.
 Also ensure you hsve the API running locally.
-For remite testing, ensure you're connected to the internet 🛜.
+For remote testing, ensure you're connected to the internet.
     ```bash
     pytest app/tests/*
     ```